 Shop Your Closet!

+Are you looking for an eco-friendly Halloween costume idea?
 You might have the perfect costume hidden away in your own wardrobe.
 Pair an old slip dress with a new set of fangs to be a stylish vampire.
 Or use an old flannel, boots and cut-off jeans to create the cowgirl look.
 Switch the boots for a pair of Dr. Martens, add red lipstick and dark eyeliner, to go from cowgirl to grunge girl.

 What era inspires you?
 Pick a theme and head to your local thrift store or vintage outlet.
 Here you can find costumes for all ages.
 Try a 50’s dress for a baby doll costume, or an Alice in Wonderland look.
 Marilyn Monroe, Jackie Kennedy, David Bowie, these costumes are all easy to build once you've envisioned the look.